factcast/factcast/factcast-factus-jdk25/README.md

 In case you use [factcast-spring-boot-autoconfigure](../factcast-spring-boot-autoconfigure), all you need to do is additionally adding `factcast-factus-jdk25` to your dependencies.

-If you create the factus instance yourself, make you use the newest version that allows you to specify the `InLockedOperation` in the constructor of `FactusImpl`, and use `InLockedOperationForVirtualThreads`.
+If you create the factus instance yourself, make sure you use the newest version that allows you to specify the `InLockedOperation` in the constructor of `FactusImpl`, and use `InLockedOperationForVirtualThreads`.